guitarsenall/FitFiles/README.md

 -   **Force Analysis.** This analysis plots histograms containing work (in kilojoules) as a function of pedal force and cadence.
 One plot is a one-way histogram of pedal force only which is useful for checking the amount of high-force work done in a hill repeat (like counting weight and reps when lifting weights).
 The second plot is a one-way histogram of cadence (plotted horizontally).
 The third plot is a two-way histogram of pedal force on the X-axis (identical to the first plot) and cadence on the Y axis with power contour lines drawn.
 This is useful for learning the force-cadence-power conditions in which the most work is done in an arbitrary ride (e.g., fast-RPM VO2max intervals).
 -   **Channel Inspector.** This is a basic utility which presents a selection dialog listing the channels available in the selected .FIT file and plots the ones selected by the user.
 -   **Saddle Endurance.** This analysis measures saddle endurance by detecting when the rider is seated Vs standing.
 It works well when standing is characterized by halts in pedaling every 3-8 seconds and sitting is characterized by continuous pedaling above 40 RPM.
 Useful outputs are total seated time and percent and a metric for the whole ride, the Best One-Hour Average.
+-   **Shire Map.** This analysis plots the ride over an image containing a map (currently shire_map_b.jpg, which contains a map of The Shire from "Lord of the Rings").
+The ride coordinates are shifted to begin at a specific point on the image and scaled by the value RideScale in the user configuration file.

 ##  How to launch using the batch file